-On reflection, I ‘saw’ that I do tend to set myself extra and unnecessary tasks, and yesterday it transpired, I also did some needless work for the business back home thinking I was indispensible perhaps.
+As I walked, I was reflecting: I could see that I have a tendency to set myself extra and unnecessary tasks.
+Yesterday I did some work for the business back home (perhaps thinking I was indispensible) and it transpired that it was a needless task.
 As I put one foot in front of another I could take note of such patterns and habits of mine.

-To the east were hills like different sized piles of manure you will clear up later.
-In the sky was an orange haze which seemed to be creating a white misty look between it and the land, whereas the other half of the globe was flat to the horizon, and the vineyards of the Ribeiro region a uniform blue.
+To the east were hills like different sized piles of manure you will clear up later, whereas the other half of the globe was flat to the horizon, and the vineyards of the Ribeiro region a uniform blue.
 The arrows were easy to see, the backpack was no bother, but my feet were still calling my attention at times.

 Before I left the hostel, breakfast looked better than usual so I had paid for it, and consequently I was full of sugary energy.
-My shadow was really tall; my alter ego which could reach things down from high shelves in the supermarket.
+On the ground, my shadow was really tall; I thought it must be my alter ego which could reach things down from high shelves in the supermarket!

-In the fields, today’s job was trimming the long tendrils, and other than those men, it was me myself I as far as I could see in both directions.
-Even the farmers were alone, although an occasional conversation reached me.
+In the fields, today’s job was trimming the long tendrils, and other than those men working (an occasional conversation reached me), it was me, myself, I as far as the eye could see.

 I liked the swirls in the earth at the ends of rows where the tractor had turned; hated the repetitive machinery noise to my left which source I could not see; and blocked my nose from the acrid, chemical smell I had been warned about.

-I had also read that there was neither village nor water for the entire 26 kilometers and I could believe it.
-I only had one litre and so knew that I would have to be careful not to drink too much too soon.
+I had also read that there was neither village nor water for the entire 26 kilometers, and I could believe it.
+I only had one litre of water and so knew that I would have to be careful not to drink too much too soon.
 Sadly, as I took the signposted turning, the noise got louder.

 By 8.40am I was no longer alone; there were four Italians in a group and another solitary man on the road.
 We moved at regular intervals from each other.

-After almost 3 hours without a break, I was casting ahead for a tree throwing shade, but there was not one until 9.20!
-After a 15 minute break, and having eaten my orange because it was the heaviest and also full much needed fluids (delicious it was), I deduced that we were barmy, the lot of us, walking so far in this heat.
+After almost three hours without a break, I was casting ahead for a tree throwing shade, but there was not one until 9.20.
+After a fifteen minute break, and having eaten my orange because full much needed fluids and was the heaviest (delicious it was), I deduced that we were barmy, the lot of us, walking so far in this heat!

 I then passed the hat-wearing man sitting on a wee waymarker, and he said he was muy cansado (very tired).
 He added that we were half way.
 On I went.

 A town with unusual looking farm buildings appeared.
 Ah! maybe wine vats.
-It looked like the outside edges of a huge swimming pool and I imagined it was full of grapes with barefooted people trampling around it.
+It looked like the outside edges of a huge swimming pool and I imagined it was full of grapes with barefooted people trampling around inside it.
 Do they actually do that these days?
-It could of course be sewage, which would be less ‘romantic’.
+I then realised that could of course be sewage, which would be considerably less ‘romantic’.

 Luckily, the actual smell was of newly cut branches and very fresh sap.

 For some reason I suffered a lot of pains on and off, and I also started to feel the skin on my right arm and leg, the side where the sun was, getting that soon-to-be-burned feeling.
-To remedy it, I draped my magenta wrap over that side of me.
-That wrap sure does come in handy.
+To remedy it, I draped my magenta wrap over that side of me – that scarf sure does come in handy.
 (See my blog on what to pack in your rucksack).

-Swifts zapped flies, zig-zagging across my sight.
+Swifts zapped flies, zig-zagging across my view.
 Were those cordoned olives?
-If they were, then that would make for many more plants per acre than the row system, so it would certainly make financial sense if the earth could sustain it.
+If they were, then that would make for many more plants per acre than the row system, so it would certainly make financial sense, if the earth could sustain it.

 I broke again at 10.45 for lunch under a tree, feet throbbing – it was so very hot.
 A pylon was crackling like a fire, indeed there was a smell of burning.
-As I ate I let my crumbs drop for the ants and watched one carry a huge piece away, picturing it arriving back home and saying ‘look what I got!’
-It was a messy business for the bottom, sitting on the earth like that.
-I restarted at 11am and, yes, there were a lot of little inexplicable smouldering fires between the olive trees.
+As I ate I let my crumbs drop for the ants and watched one carry a huge piece away, picturing it arriving back home, saying ‘look what I got!’
+When I got up, I noted that it was a messy business for the bottom, sitting on the earth like that.
+I restarted at 11am and, yes, there were a lot of little inexplicable, smouldering fires alight between the olive trees.

-Towards the end of the day’s walk I spent a short period, only the second time in the past 8 days, talking to someone as we went along.
+Towards the end of the day’s walk I spent a short period, only the second time in the past eight days, talking to someone as we went along.
 He was from Barcelona and was doing the camino to get away from his demanding family, he said.
-He assured me that despite his exhaustion, of course he wanted to keep on walking until he reached Salamanca (a further 11 days).
+He assured me that despite the exhaustion, of course he wanted to keep on walking until he reached Salamanca (a further eleven days).
 Such determination!

 For some reason the host kindly offered us a free breakfast when his bar reopened the next morning; it provided simple fare with generous portions and friendly service.